isaacs/path-scurry/README.md

 less means going faster, and there are trade offs between speed and memory usage.

-PathWalker makes heavy use of [LRUCache](http://npm.im/lru-cache) to efficiently cache whatever it can, and `Path` objects remain in the graph for the lifetime of the walker, so repeated calls with a single PathWalker object will be extremely fast.
+PathScurry makes heavy use of [LRUCache](http://npm.im/lru-cache) to efficiently cache whatever it can, and `Path` objects remain in the graph for the lifetime of the walker, so repeated calls with a single PathScurry object will be extremely fast.
 However, adding items to a cold cache means "doing more", so in those cases.
 Nothing is free, but every effort has been made to reduce costs wherever possible.

-Also, note that a "cache as long as possible" approach means that changes to the filesystem may not be reflected in the results of repeated PathWalker operations.
+Also, note that a "cache as long as possible" approach means that changes to the filesystem may not be reflected in the results of repeated PathScurry operations.

-For resolving string paths, `PathWalker` ranges from 5-50 times faster than `path.resolve` on repeated resolutions, but around 100 to 1000 times _slower_ on the first resolution.
+For resolving string paths, `PathScurry` ranges from 5-50 times faster than `path.resolve` on repeated resolutions, but around 100 to 1000 times _slower_ on the first resolution.
 If your program is spending a lot of time resolving the _same_